|

 Finally got to meet with Rob Newberry last night.
 Rob and I have been exchanging notes via Twitter (@RobinThailand and @john_larkin) and also email for some time.
 Rob had been teaching in Thailand and he recently transferred to work here in Singapore with an international school as a director of IT.
 Very nice role indeed.
 We had a jolly good night.
 It always excellent to met members of your network face to face!

-We met at Bugis MRT station and then headed off to Bukit Batok on the MRT to have dinner and few ales at the “coffee shop” where Shao Ping and I used to regularly eat back in the late 1990s and earlier this decade when we lived across the road in Block 254 and later up the road in Regent Heights.
+We met at Bugis MRT station and then headed off to Bukit Batok on the MRT to have dinner and couple of ales at the “coffee shop” where Shao Ping and I used to regularly eat back in the late 1990s and earlier this decade when we lived across the road in Block 254 and later up the road in Regent Heights.

-We hit the turps a little.
 We are kindred souls in many respects.
 Rob is a nice bloke and if you ever have the chance to work with him go for it!
 I am sure going to try and collaborate with Rob during my next trip to Singapore in October.
 Bring it on!

 More resources for students of Pompeii & Herculaneum